 It should also be noted that there are some organs that do not need a constant blood supply to be suitable for donation.
 The hospital personnel or funeral home director and organ recovery agencies may be able to recover these organs even if the patient did not die in the care of the hospital or while on a ventilator.

 Texas law also allows a person to provide written directions for the disposition of their remains.
-This can be done in a valid will, a prepaid funeral contract, or a written and acknowledged document.
+This can be provided for in a:

 Most directives are included in document that is separate from the will.
 The reason for this is that the will is generally filed in the public records and most people do not care to have their medical wishes made public.